tkin91e55/django-wordle/docs/quiz-models.md

 1. **GameSession as Central Hub:** All game state is tracked through GameSession, simplifying the data model and making time tracking straightforward.

-2. **Category-Driven UI:** Category model includes `icon_class` (FontAwesome) and `prism_language` fields to determine the icon displayed in the UI and the syntax highlighting language for code snippets.
-This centralizes UI presentation logic at the category level.
+2. **Category-Driven UI:** Category model includes `icon_class` (FontAwesome) to determine the icon displayed in the UI.
+Originally, `prism_language` was at category level, but moved to Question model (see Decision #3) to support mixed-language categories like RANDOM and CUSTOM.

+3. **Per-Question Syntax Highlighting:** Question model includes `prism_language` field to specify Prism.js language identifier per question (html, python, javascript, css, etc.).
+Critical for RANDOM and CUSTOM categories which mix questions from different programming languages.
+Each question knows its own syntax highlighting needs regardless of category.

-3. **Bilingual Content via JSONField:** Question content (question_text, hint_text, explanation) stored as JSONField with language keys (`{"en": "...", "zh": "..."}`).
-Allows per-question translations without schema changes.
+4. **Bilingual Content via JSONField:** Question content (question_text, hint_text, explanation) and Trophy content (name, description) stored as JSONField with language keys (`{"en": "...", "zh":
+   "..."}`).
+Allows per-item translations without schema changes.
 UI labels still use .po files for consistency with Django i18n conventions.

-4. **Computed Status Property:** GameSession status is computed from timestamps (started_at, end_at, completed_at) and attempt results.
+5. **Computed Status Property:** GameSession status is computed from timestamps (started_at, end_at, completed_at) and attempt results.
 No redundant status field stored in database.
 Single source of truth prevents data inconsistency and simplifies logic.

-5. **Simplified Attempt Model:** Attempt only links to GameSession (not directly to User/Question), reducing redundancy since this information is available via GameSession.
+6. **Simplified Attempt Model:** Attempt only links to GameSession (not directly to User/Question), reducing redundancy since this information is available via GameSession.

-6. **No Wordle Feedback Yet:** The `feedback` field for color-coded Wordle responses is not implemented in Phase I. The `is_correct` boolean is sufficient for basic quiz functionality.
+7. **No Wordle Feedback Yet:** The `feedback` field for color-coded Wordle responses is not implemented in Phase I. The `is_correct` boolean is sufficient for basic quiz functionality.

-7. **Difficulty as Enum:** Using CharField with choices instead of a separate table keeps the model simple while still being easily extensible.
+8. **Difficulty as Enum:** Using CharField with choices instead of a separate table keeps the model simple while still being easily extensible.

-8. **Profile Migration:** Moving `player_level` and `experience_points` to `UserStatistics`
+9. **Profile Migration:** Moving `player_level` and `experience_points` to `UserStatistics`
    separates game-specific data from general user profile data, following single responsibility principle.

-9. **Statistics Calculated On-Demand:** UserStatistics only stores level and XP.
+10. **Statistics Calculated On-Demand:** UserStatistics only stores level and XP.
 Detailed stats (streaks, accuracy, hints, attempt counts) can be calculated from GameSession/Attempt records when needed, avoiding premature optimization and complex update logic.